sauravjaswl14/formik/readme.md

 We had a look at the fundamentals of formik as well as a few properties and methods that could come in handy based on the form requirement but what we still need is a clear picture of how we can put it all together and write code that can be deployed to production.
 So now what we are going to do for the remaining second half of the series is build a set of reusable formik controls that can then be applied across a variety of forms such as registration, login and so on.
 We're going to break this down and take one step at a time.

-We're going to start off by creating a formik container component that we will use to test the other components we will be creating in the subsequent sections.
+We're going to start off by creating a FormikContainer component that we will use to test the other components we will be creating in the subsequent sections.
 This component is basically a simple formik wrapper which we will see in a bit.

 In the next section we are going to talk about a common formik control component that is capable of rendering the different types of form elements. once we have that out of the way we will dive into the core form elements which are input, textarea, select drop down, radio buttons, checkboxes and date picker.
 Once we have all these in place we will see how to put together a user registration form, a user login form and a course enrollment form.
 This will give you a really good idea of all the six input types along with a few validations and ofcourse form submission.
 Lastly we will see how to use a UI component library with our reusable formik controls.